CollinHeist/TitleCardMaker/docs/index.md

 ---
 title: Welcome to TitleCardMaker
 description: >
-    A program that automates the creation and customization of Title Cards for use in personal media server services like Plex, Jellyfin, or Emby.
+    Automate the creation and customization of Title Cards in Plex, Jellyfin, or Emby.
 ---

 # Welcome to TitleCardMaker